seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 sudo apt-get build-dep r-base
 ```

-These may also be helpful later on when you attempt to build R from source
+These may also be helpful later on when you attempt to build R from source (these are probably not all required on the target OS - I was doing some test builds of R on a Raspberry Pi, and it was a few libraries down ... understandably)

 ```
 sudo apt-get install build-essential